sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 ### Vulnerabilities Property

-Vulnerabilities.
-Value type is array. with 1 or more objects representing vulnerabilities and providing 1 or more properties.
+Vulnerabilities have value type array with 1 or more objects representing vulnerabilities and providing 1 or more properties.

     "vulnerabilities": {
       "items": {